-- (14a) At times when interview offers are made less than 4 weeks in advance, acknowledgement or approval of the absence is at the discretion of the course director.
-Course directors are strongly encouraged to provide flexibility to permit the absence.
-Students and course directors are invited to consult with Student Services as needed to explore issues related to the request. - (14b) While students are expected to take some initiative in proposing alternative activities, experiences, schedules, and/or assignments for those missed due to interviews, course directors reserve final authority to mandate that students complete specific additional learning or clinical activities to compensate for approved time away.
-A student may need to alter their schedule (including any planned time off) to meet clerkship requirements

-- (14c) Students are expected to be proactive in notifying courses of residency interviews.
-Students may be asked to present proof of interview invitation(s) and work with course leadership on scheduling accommodations, especially when interview absence requests are made less than 4 weeks in advance. - (14d) Students are expected to avoid scheduling interviews on course orientation or exam dates.
+- (18b) While students are expected to take some initiative in proposing alternative activities, experiences, schedules, and/or assignments for those missed due to interviews, course directors reserve final authority to mandate that students complete specific additional learning or clinical activities to compensate for approved time away.
+A student may need to alter their schedule (including any planned time off) to meet clerkship requirements. - (18c) Students are expected to be proactive in notifying courses of residency interviews.
+Students may be asked to present proof of interview invitation(s) and work with course leadership on scheduling accommodations, especially when interview absence requests are made less than 4 weeks in advance. - (18d) Students are expected to avoid scheduling interviews on course orientation or exam dates.

-3.3(15) Absence for Step 2 CK
+3.3(19) Absence for Step 2 CK